Catholic Church in Macau: Now

 After 400 years, the size of the Macau diocese has reduced as different dioceses were established in areas of mainland China yet the numbers of organization and institution set up by the catholic church of Macau have grown and developed.
 The jurisdiction of the Macao Diocese covers the territory of Macao with 9 parishes.
 Each parish is led by a Dean nominated by the bishop of Macau.
 There are a total 31 educational institutions, and 23 social service institutions established and run by different parishes.
 What's more, it also has a social exchange center, publishing agency and pastoral center for teenagers and elders.
 There are about 80 priests and brother, 199 sisters in the diocese.

 Connection to society

 Catholic Church in Macau has been associated with the ruling class, the Portuguese has also been using Catholic Church to monitor the social situation in Macau since Catholic church in Macau are deeply engaged in the society in return Catholic church in Macau are given different level of privileges and convenience.
 Therefore created a complex relationship between the Portuguese, Catholic church and the Macau society.
-Members of the Catholic church have been active on certain issues of social reform: for e.g., Sister Julianna Devoy was an advocate against domestic violence and for legal reform in Macau, the Macau diocese has established drug rehabilitation centers, and Reverend Lancelote M. Rodrigues worked for the rehabilitation of refugees in Macau.
+Members of the Catholic church have been active on certain issues of social reform: for e.g., Sister Juliana Devoy was an advocate against domestic violence and for legal reform in Macau, the Macau diocese has established drug rehabilitation centers, and Reverend Lancelote M. Rodrigues worked for the rehabilitation of refugees in Macau.